 - Vehicle’s make, model and license plate number

-- Insurance information – company name, policy number and phone number to call for claims
+- Insurance information: Company name, policy number and phone number

 The drivers and others who are filing claims contact the insurance companies that are involved.

 If the other driver was at fault, contact his or her insurer to make your claim.
-Also, contact your own insurer if your policy requires it, or if you are making any claims under your own coverages.
+Also, contact your own car insurance company if your policy requires it or if you are making a claim.

-Both law enforcement and insurance companies make determinations on who is at fault, or if both drivers are partially at fault.
+Both law enforcement and insurance companies determine who is at fault, or if both drivers are partially at fault.

-It may be that one driver is found to be fully at fault and will thus be liable for all damages, or both drivers may be found partially at fault for the incident.
-If both drivers are found at fault, then state negligence laws will determine whose insurance pays what.
+It may be that one driver is found to be entirely at fault and will thus be liable for all damages, or both drivers may be found partially at fault for the incident.
+If both drivers are found at fault, state negligence laws will determine the insurance payouts.

 No-fault insurance applies only to bodily injuries.
-Your personal injury protection (PIP) pays for your own medical bills, but if the other driver was at fault, his liability coverage would pay for damage to your car.
+Your personal injury protection (PIP) pays for your own medical bills, but if the other driver were at fault, their liability coverage would pay for damage to your car.

-Does an accident affect my car insurance rates?
-If so, for how long?
+Will an accident affect my car insurance rates?

 An accident’s effect on your rates depends upon the circumstances of the accident and how many claims you’ve had in recent years.

-If you’re at fault, it’s your first accident and damages are minor, it may eliminate your good driver discount, but not much else.
-If you weren’t at fault and the claims were through the other party’s insurance, it likely won’t affect you either.
-If, however, you’ve already made a few claims in a short period of time, any type of claim may affect your rates since you appear to the insurer to be accident-prone.
+If you’re at fault, it’s your first accident with minor damages, which may eliminate your good driver discount.
+If you weren’t at fault and the claims were made through the other party’s insurance, it likely won’t affect you.
+However, if, you’ve already made a few claims in a short period of time, any claim may affect your rates.

-State insurance laws also come into play.
-Some states allow insurers to surcharge drivers only for certain types of accidents or if damages were over a certain monetary amount.
+Some states allow insurers to surcharge drivers only for certain accidents or if damages were over a specific amount.

-Though there are many factors involved when deciding how much car insurance goes up after an accident, on average, rates will increase by the following amounts, based on a CarInsurance.com analysis:
+Though many factors determine how much car insurance goes up after an accident.
+On average, rates will increase by the following amounts, based on a 2022 CarInsurance.com analysis:

 How long does an accident stay on my record?

 It varies by state.
 In some states, accidents don’t even go on your driving record, or only appear if you were deemed at fault and ticketed for a traffic infraction.
-In other states, accidents go on your record and stay anywhere from one to five years.
-You’ll have to contact your state’s Department of Motor Vehicles to find out if the accident will go on your record and how long it will stay there.
+You’ll have to contact your state’s Department of Motor Vehicles to determine if the accident will go on your record and how long it will stay there.

 If I don’t report an accident, does my insurance company know?

-If there are claims involved, your car insurance company will know about the accident even if you don’t get a police report or personally notify your insurer of the incident.
-When claims are paid out, auto insurance providers place the claims information into a central database.
+If claims are involved, your car insurance company will know about the accident even if you don’t get a police report or personally notify your insurer.
+When claims are paid out, auto insurance providers record the claims information in a central database.